jenninglim/recursion-schemes-in-DSL/Report/new_report.md

     originated from category theory and arguably the reason why functional programming is so successful.
 This section introduces the necessary knowledge for understanding the report.
-2. Explicit and Structure Recursion - We will begin by discussing the drawbacks of explicit recursion and why we should always use structured programming if possible.
+2. Explicit and Structure Recursion - Discussing the drawbacks of explicit recursion and why structured recursion should always be used if possible.
 3. Pattern and Fix Point of Functors - Given a recursive data structure we will show how to abstract away recursion at the type level.
-4. Recursion Schemes - The generalised fold.
-We will discuss its derivation, useful theorems and termination.
+4. Recursion Schemes - The generalised fold, specifically catamorphisms.
+    This report will show its derivation, theorems and termination properties.

 2 Introduction to Category Theory
 ---------------------------------